BennetMontgomery/grepc/README.md

 This is a C program mimicking the functionality of the unix text tool grep.

 # usage
-At present, the only functionality is searching files for a single regex pattern.
-Use `grepc PATTERN FILE [FILE ...]` to search files for lines matching the regex PATTERN.
+Use `grepc [FLAGS] PATTERN FILE [FILE ...]` to search files for lines matching the regex PATTERN.
+Use flags -i, -y, or --ignore-case to match lines to the regex PATTERN disregarding case differences.